Middlesex County New Jersey Property Search

 What property notices should I expect as a homeowner?

-Homeowners receive three main notices annually:
+Homeowners receive three primary notices annually:

-Valuation Notice: shows your assessed property value
+Valuation Notice: Confirms your property’s assessed value.